Chasel-Tsui/mmdet-aitod/README.md

 @inproceedings{NWDRKA_2022_ISPRS,
-    title={Detecting Tiny Objects in Aerial Images: A Normalized Wasserstein Distance and A New Benchmark}, author={Xu, Chang and Wang, Jinwang and Yang, Wen and Yu, Huia and Yu, Lei and Xia, Gui-Song}, booktitle={ISPRS Journal of Photogrammetry and Remote Sensing}, volume={190},
+    title={Detecting Tiny Objects in Aerial Images: A Normalized Wasserstein Distance and A New Benchmark}, author={Xu, Chang and Wang, Jinwang and Yang, Wen and Yu, Huai and Yu, Lei and Xia, Gui-Song}, booktitle={ISPRS Journal of Photogrammetry and Remote Sensing}, volume={190},
     pages={79--93},